New York City ethnic enclaves

 Since its founding in 1625 by Dutch traders as New Amsterdam, New York City has been a major destination for immigrants of many nationalities who have formed ethnic enclaves, neighborhoods dominated by one ethnicity.
-Freed African American slaves also moved to New York City in the Great Migration and the later Second Great Migration and formed ethnic enclaves.
+African-American freedmen also moved to New York City in the Great Migration and the later Second Great Migration and formed ethnic enclaves.
 These neighborhoods are set apart from the main city by differences such as food, goods for sale, or even language.
-Ethnic enclaves provide inhabitants security in work and social opportunities, but limit economic opportunities, do not encourage the development of English speaking, and keep immigrants in their own culture.

 As of 2019, there are 3.1 million immigrants in New York City.
 This accounts for 37% of the city population and 45% of its workforce.
 Ethnic enclaves in New York include Caribbean, Asian, European, Latin American, Middle Eastern and Jewish groups, who immigrated from or whose ancestors immigrated from various countries.
-As many as 800 languages are spoken in New York, making it the most linguistically diverse city in the world.
+As many as 800 languages are spoken in New York.

 History of immigration to and ethnic enclaves in New York City

 New York City was founded in 1625, by Dutch traders as New Amsterdam.
-The settlement was a slow growing village, but was diverse.
+The settlement was a slow growing village, but it was diverse.
 However, the Netherlands never had a large emigrant population, and the colony attracted few Dutch and more people from different ethnic groups.
-As early as 1646, 18 languages were spoken in New Amsterdam, and ethnic groups within New Amsterdam included Dutch, Danes, English, Flemish, French, Germans, Irish, Italians, Norwegians, Poles, Portuguese, Scots, Swedes, Walloons, and Bohemians.
+As early as 1646, 18 languages were spoken in New Amsterdam, and ethnic groups within New Amsterdam included Dutch, Danes, English, Flemish, French, Germans, Irish, Italians, Norwegians, Poles, Portuguese, Romanians Scots, Swedes, Walloons, and Bohemians.
 The young, diverse village also became a seafarer's town, with taverns and smugglers.
 After Peter Stuyvesant became Director, New Amsterdam began to grow more quickly, achieving a population of 1,500, and growing to 2,000 by 1655 and almost to 9,000 in 1664, when the British seized the colony, renaming it New York.

 Colonial New York City was also a center of religious diversity, including one of the first Jewish congregations, along with Philadelphia, Savannah, and Newport, in what was to become the United States.